Analysis | Pennsylvania, Michigan and Wisconsin still hold the keys to 2020

 What Democrats are seeing so far is that Biden is banking a considerable number of votes among those who didn’t vote in 2016.
 If those patterns hold, Trump would need a significant majority of those who wait until Election Day to cast their ballots: The president is counting on the enthusiasm of his supporters to overcome the early vote pattern.

 Biden strategists have long believed that western Pennsylvania could hold the key to the entire election, and they have paid attention.
-Whether what Biden said about the oil industry on Thursday night will cost him support in that region, where fracking is most prevalent, is a final-days question.
+Whether what Biden said about the oil industry Thursday night will cost him support in that region, where fracking is most prevalent, is a final-days question.

 The other thing that lumps the three states together is that they won’t start counting mail ballots until the end of the campaign.
 Michigan will begin processing a day earlier, but in general all these mail ballots will be tabulated slowly.
 If the outcome of the presidential race is in doubt late on the night of the election, and the margins are close, it will be days before it’s clear who won.